BitFracture/condensation/README.md

 ## Deployment

 The Python3 application is deployed to EC2 via Elastic Beanstalk.
 The configuration steps are listed above and are compiled into bash and batch scripts.

+To redeploy the database follow the same procedure.

 # Report Components